Linux kernel: Security

 Kernel bugs present potential security issues.
 For example, they may allow for privilege escalation or create denial-of-service attack vectors.
 Over the years, numerous bugs affecting system security were found and fixed.
 New features are frequently implemented to improve the kernel's security.

 Capabilities(7) have already been introduced in the section about the processes and threads.
 Android makes use of them and systemd gives administrators detailed control over the capabilities of processes.

 Linux offers a wealth of mechanisms to reduce kernel attack surface and improve security which are collectively known as the Linux Security Modules (LSM).
 They comprise the Security-Enhanced Linux (SELinux) module, whose code has been originally developed and then released to the public by the NSA, and AppArmor among others.
 SELinux is now actively developed and maintained on GitHub.
 SELinux and AppArmor provide support to access control security policies, including mandatory access control (MAC), though they profoundly differ in complexity and scope.

 Another security feature is the Seccomp BPF (SECure COMPuting with Berkeley Packet Filters) which works by filtering parameters and reducing the set of system calls available to user-land applications.

-Critics have accused kernel developers of covering up security flaws, or at least not announcing them; in 2008, Linus Torvalds responded to this with the following:
+Critics have accused kernel developers of covering up security flaws, or at least not announcing them; in 2008, Torvalds responded to this with the following:

 Linux distributions typically release security updates to fix vulnerabilities in the Linux kernel.
 Many offer long-term support releases that receive security updates for a certain Linux kernel version for an extended period of time.

-Development

-Developer community

-The community of Linux kernel developers comprises about 5000–6000 members.
-According to the "2017 State of Linux Kernel Development", a study issued by the Linux Foundation, covering the commits for the releases 4.8 to 4.13, about 1500 developers were contributing from about 200-250 companies on average.
-The top 30 developers contributed a little more than 16% of the code.
-For companies, the top contributors are Intel (13.1%) and Red Hat (7.2%), Linaro (5.6%), IBM (4.1%), the second and fifth places are held by the 'none' (8.2%) and 'unknown' (4.1%) categories.

-As with many large open-source software projects, developers are required to adhere to the Contributor Covenant, a code of conduct intended to address harassment of minority contributors.
-Additionally, to prevent offense the use of inclusive terminology within the source code is mandated.